Lab Facilities

 Our clinic houses 20 treatment rooms equipped with video technology and facilities for observation.
 Evidence-based speech and language services are provided by our students under the supervision of CSD clinical supervisors who carry certification of the American Speech-Language-Hearing Association.

-Our Audiology Lab, located within the CCD, houses a sound proof booth equipped with diagnostic instruments for testing clients' hearing and middle ear function.
-Students work under the direct supervision of licensed speech-language pathologists or audiologists.
+Our Mobile Audiology Lab features diagnostic instruments for testing clients’ hearing and middle ear function.
+Students work under the direct supervision of licensed speech-language pathologists or audiologists to provide this testing in the CCD or at sites throughout the community.

 Augmentative and Alternative Communication (AAC) Lab

-Our augmentative and alternative communication (AAC) lab houses a variety of communication supports, assistive technology, and resources to support service delivery to our clients with significant communication disabilities and their families.
+Our augmentative and alternative communication (AAC) lab houses a variety of communication supports, assistive technology, and resources to support service delivery to our clients with complex communication needs and their families.
 The lab is equipped with a video recording system and includes informal seating to support social and conversational group sessions.

 The CSD graduate program provides its students with phenomenal opportunities to enhance their academic knowledge and skills, clinical practice, as well as pertinent dispositional skills for working with diverse families and individuals.